Danny Guthrie

 Danny Sean Guthrie (born 18 April 1987) is an English former professional footballer who played as a midfielder.
-He has made more than 200 appearances in the Premier League and Football League and represented the England under-16s at international level in 2003.
-After running up gambling debts, he was declared bankrupt for six years in June 2022.
+He made more than 200 appearances in the Premier League and Football League and represented the England under-17s at international level in 2003.

 Early life

 Born in Shrewsbury, Shropshire, Guthrie attended Thomas Telford School in Telford from the age of 11 until he was 16 while he was also a part of the Manchester United youth academy.
 He was a member of a very successful football squad at his school, winning many County Cups and reaching the semi-finals in the English School's National Football Tournament.
 Guthrie then left Shropshire to live in Merseyside at the age of 16 to further his footballing career at Liverpool.

 Club career

 Liverpool

 Guthrie's first appearance with the Liverpool senior team came during the summer of 2006 in a pre-season friendly at Wrexham, where he played as a left midfielder.
 He made his competitive first-team debut in a Football League Cup third round tie against Reading on 25 October 2006, coming on as a 62nd-minute substitute for Mohamed Sissoko in a 4–3 victory at Anfield.
 On 29 November, he made his Premier League debut in a goalless home draw against Portsmouth, filling in for the last six minutes in place of Jermaine Pennant.
 He started his first match for Liverpool in the UEFA Champions League against Galatasaray on 5 December, a 3–2 away defeat for Liverpool.